In September 2012, we launched our new strategy: Vision 20/20 on the occasion of our ten year anniversary conference.

 PWYP’s call for companies to “publish what you pay” and for governments to “publish what you earn” is a necessary first step towards a more accountable system for the management of natural resource revenues.

-However it is impossible to ensure proper management of natural resource wealth by looking exclusively at revenues.
+However it is not possible to ensure proper management of natural resource wealth by looking exclusively at revenues.
 PWYP members therefore also call for transparent and accountable management of natural resources all along the so-called extractive industry “value chain”.
+PWYP has created its own value chain, from the point of and for civil society – view it here.